Questions & Answers

 Is there a limit on how much I can transcribe?

 Your subscription includes unlimited transcripts — we don't charge per page, per hour, or per transcript.
-Individual files can be up to 500 MB (about a full day of audio).
+Individual files can be up to 500 MB of audio (about a full day) or 2 GB of video.

 Can I cancel, and can I get a refund?